Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Experiments

 \section{Experiments}

-We show a comparison between continual depth-limited best response (CDBR) and local best response (LBR) \cite{lisy2017eqilibrium}.
-We also show empirically that the continual depth-limited restricted Nash response (CDRNR) exploitability is bounded, and we explore the tradeoff between exploitability and gain in CDRNR.
-The appendix contains hardware setup, domain description, algorithm details, and experiments on more game domains.
-We use two types of opponent strategies, strategies generated by a low amount of CFR iterations and random strategies with different seeds.
+We compared CDBR and local best response (LBR) \cite{lisy2017eqilibrium}.
+We empirically show the performance of CDRNR and explore the trade-off between exploitability and gain in CDRNR.
+The appendix contains hardware setup, domain description, algorithm details, and experiments on more domains.
+We use two types of opponent strategies: strategies generated by few CFR iterations and random strategies with different seeds.